-Ladyfinger can be tricky vegetable to deal with slightly excess water while cooking can make it mashed up and washing after cutting ladyfinger results in sticky vegetable.
-While buying ladyfinger make sure you don not fall for those giant sized ladyfingers because most of the times they are quite hard and takes long time to get cooked.
+Ladyfinger can be a tricky vegetable to deal with slightly excess water while cooking can make it mashed up and washing after cutting ladyfinger results in a sticky vegetable.
+While buying ladyfinger make sure you do not fall for those giant sized ladyfingers because most of the times they are quite hard and takes a long time to get cooked.

 Masala Bhindi Recipe

 - 1 tsp red chili powder